Topological origin of non-Hermitian skin effect in higher dimensions and uniform spectra

 {S\arabic{figure}}

 \widetext

-In this supplemental material, we prove the third step of the theorem ($\sigma_U=\sigma_{\text{Amoeba}}$) presented in the main text.
+In this supplemental material, we provide a pedagogical introduction to Amoeba spectra and prove the equivalence relation $\sigma_U=\sigma_{\text{Amoeba}}$ presented in the main text.
 Here, $\sigma_U$ refers to the uniform spectra defined in Eq. (\ref{obcs}).
 To begin, we delve into the algebraic aspects of the characteristic polynomial (ChP).
 The ChP is expressed as:

 which involves $1+d$ complex variables.
 For a given energy $E$, there exist infinite solutions for $(|\beta_1|,|\beta_2|,...,|\beta_d|)$.
 These solutions can be plotted on a $d$-dimensional ($d$D) coordinate system, forming a shape known as Amoeba \cite{amoebamath}.
-In 1D, it is well-known that when the reference energy $E$ belongs to $\sigma_{OBC}$, the two ``middle" roots have the same modulus, i.e., $|\beta_p|=|\beta_{p+1}|$.
-To illustrate the concept of Amoeba, let us consider the 2D example mentioned in the main text [see Fig. \ref{fig2}(b)].
+In 1D, it is well-known that when the reference energy $E$ belongs to $\sigma_{OBC}$, the two ``middle" roots have the same modulus, i.e., $|\beta_{(p)}|=|\beta_{(p+1)}|$.
+To get an intuition about the Amoeba, let us consider the 2D example in the main text [see Fig. \ref{fig2}(b)].
 The corresponding Hamiltonian is given by $H(\beta_1,\beta_2)=\beta_1+\frac{1}{2}\beta_1^{-1}+\beta_2+\frac{1}{2}\beta_2^{-1}+2\beta_1\beta_2$.
 We consider two reference energies: $E_1=-2+2i$ (outside the OBC spectra region) and $E_2=2+0.2i$ (inside the OBC spectra).
 The corresponding Amoeba are depicted in Fig. \ref{fig6}(a) and (b), respectively.
-It is evident that there is a central hole on the $(\log|\beta_1|,\log|\beta_2|)$ plane for the former; whereas e, there is no such central hole for the latter.
+It is evident that there is a central hole on the $(\log|\beta_1|,\log|\beta_2|)$ plane for the former; whereas there is no such central hole for the latter.

 In the example above, the existence of a central hole in the Amoeba appears to be related to the OBC spectra.
 Interestingly, based on the shape of the Amoeba, a type of spectra is defined \cite{wz}, dubbed Amoeba spectra.
 Here, we reinstate this definition: